jychoy92/zabbix-docker/README.md

 |Password|zabbix|refer to .POSTGRES_PASSWORD|

 # (Optional) Grafana - Install Zabbix Plugin
-Zabbix Plugin is not necessary but is good to have as it will help to get better query perfomance rather thn just the SQL DB itself.
+Zabbix Plugin is not necessary but is good to have as it will help to get better query perfomance rather than just the SQL DB datasource.
 ```
 docker container exec -it <container_name> bash
 grafana-cli plugins install alexanderzobnin-zabbix-app